Links

 replace <podname> with pod name.

-Check for containers: CONTAINER_NAME: last state: exit code field
+Check for containers: CONTAINER_NAME: last state: exit code

 if the exit code is 1, the container crash is due to application crash